bookcold/bookcold.github.io/_teaching/2020-Fall-CS5665-Intro-to-Data-Science.md

 ## Attendance
 - Attendance is not mandatory if we have the in-person class next semester

-⋅⋅⋅Stay home when you are ill, even with mild symptoms.
+    Stay home when you are ill, even with mild symptoms.

 ## Class Schedule